sxlxc/Hakyllsite/posts/connectivity_cut.md

 So the goal is to find a FPTAS for the $b$-free mincut problem.
 The problem is hard since it contains knapsack as a special case.
 (Consider a graph with many parallel edges and only 2 vertices.)
 However, it is known that there is a FPTAS for knapsack.
 If we know part of the optimal solution, i.e., $C^*$, we can use the FPTAS for knapsack to find the optimal $R^*$.

+At this stage, if there is a hint suggesting re-weighting the edges, I would guess that $C^*$ is exactly the min-cut of the re-weighted graph.
+Based on this idea I would also guess that, although the connectivity interdiction problem ($b$-free min-cut) is NP-hard, $C^*$ can be computed in polynomial time.
+In other words, the intractable part is solving the knapsack in $C^*$.
+My guess seems reasonable, since this problem is know to be in P for unit costs and in that case the kanpsack is trivial.
+Let's assume that my guess is correct and work on the re-weighting part.